maueroats/teaching/content/intermediate-cs/ch08/number-review.md

 ## Review Problems

-1. Make a sunset: a half circle that shrinks in radius and changes color from red(ish) to black as the sun sets.
+1. Make a sunset: a half circle.
+    - shrinks in radius
+    - changes color from red(ish) to black as the sun sets.
 (Advanced: yellow to black.)

+2. Make a point that follows the graph of the equation y=((x-50)/10)^2
+    - Use "people coordinates".
-2. Make a point that follows the graph of y=((x-50)/10)^2 from x=0 to x=150.
-When you hit a key make the point go to x=0 and start moving.
-Move the mouse to make the point go faster (easier than it sounds).
+    - Move from x=0 to x=150
+    - Hit a key make the point go to x=0 (and start moving)
+    - Move the mouse to make the point go faster (easier than it sounds).

 3.